Department of Health Sciences

 The Department of Health Sciences is composed of academic programs that exemplify interdisciplinary cross-disciplinary collaboration that mirrors today's health care service delivery and community wellness priorities.
 The Department uses a broad, integrative and evidence based approach that prepares tomorrow’s health leaders to meet workforce needs including healthcare managers, planners, gerontologists, autism-focused professionals, public health professionals, and other clinicians and healthcare specialists in diverse settings.

 The Department of Health Sciences offers a bachelor's degree (B.S./B.A.) in Allied Health, Gerontology, Health Care Management and Public Health.
-It also offers minors in Applied Adult Disability Studies, Gerontology, Health Care Management, Health Science, and Public Health.
+It also offers minors in Applied Adult Disability Studies, Community Health Promotion, Gerontology, Health Care Management, and Public Health.

 The Allied Health program is a unique transfer-based program of study for students who have completed an Applied Associate of Science (A.A.S.) degree in an allied health field at a community college.
 The bachelor’s degree program is based upon students’ clinical skills and complements that foundation with learning geared to advanced positions within the broader health care industry.
 The Gerontology program provides a comprehensive study of aging, which includes issues related to health, economics, policy, ethics and culture.
 The Health Care Management program combines an understanding of business principles with the rapidly changing health care delivery system.
 The Public Health program prepares students to use evidence-based approaches to promote health and wellness, improve health equity, and advocate for healthy communities.